kelwSagashi/Docker-nodejs-mongo-ubuntu/README.md

 ## Problems

 I needed to run an application on a computer that would serve as a server.
 Therefore, I saw Ubuntu as a better option.
+So I decided to run a test environment with a VM, but I couldn't run docker-compose.

 ### Question
 First I asked myself if I just did a `git clone` of my code, would it run on another machine, even if it was running inside Ubuntu?